Magicka Dragonknight PvP Build ESO – Inferno

 - Burning Spellweave: BSW is one of my favorite magicka DK sets and it has been for a very long time.
 This set gives a fantastic spell damage proc whenever we deal flame damage.
 The best part about this proc is that it basically is a buff that goes onto your character when it procs.
 What that means for us is that if we proc BSW and then need to play defensive on our back bar, even though the 5 piece is technically not active, we still have the BSW buff on us which means that the spell damage transfers over to the heals on our back bar.
-I know the inferno staff is difficult to farm, but trust me, it’s very, very worth it.
 When this procs burning, we also get 1000 magicka back from combustion, which just means more sustain for us!

-- Daedric Trickery: This set has become a recent favorite of mine after giving it a try!
+- Daedric Trickery: This set has become a favorite of mine on MagDK.
 It gives us a random major buff between Expedition, Mending, Vitality, Heroism or Protection every 9 seconds that last for 21 seconds!
 What this means is that we can have up to 3 different major buffs from this set active on us at one time!
 All of these major buffs are great too, making this an extremely strong set to have!

 - Trainee: With the way we have our gear setup, we have an extra gear slot which Trainee fits perfectly, giving us a big boost to our health!

-Main Bar – Dual Wield: Molten Whip, Burning Embers, Shattering Rocks, Engulfing Flames, Cauterize, Ferocious Leap
+Main Bar – Dual Wield: Molten Whip, Burning Embers, Shattering Rocks, Noxious Breath, Flames of Oblivion, Ferocious Leap

-Back Bar – Sword and Shield: Igneous Weapons, Pierce Armor, Coagulating Blood, Volatile Armor, Elusive Mist, Spell Wall
+Back Bar – Ice Staff: Igneous Weapons, Resolving Vigor, Coagulating Blood, Volatile Armor, Race Against Time, Temporal Guard